 - Parents must remember that they are always role modelling, not just when they think they are “teaching” the child.
 Children see, feel, and experience their parents’ conflict viscerally, and through that experience “learn” how conflict is to be resolved.
 All parental conduct during pick-ups and drop offs matter and can have lasting impacts on the child.

 - It is not unreasonable for parents to have third parties assist parents with pick-up and drop off of the child.
 Life is busy.
 Having trusted family members assist is perfectly reasonable.
 However, as a courtesy, if a non-parent will be assisting in pick up or drop off, he or she must be scrupulously polite to the other parent; and, the other parent must, as a courtesy, be provided with notice in advance (text will suffice).

 - The parents are, as a starting point, the two most important people in the life of the child, and should speak about and treat one another as such, particularly in front of the child.
 It should go without saying that each must speak of the other respectfully within earshot of the child and not permit others to denigrate the other parent in front of the child.
 Toxic words have toxic effects on children in both the short and long term.

 Lawyers at BOYNECLARKE LLP can provide you with additional tips and resources to help you navigate through these communicative and civil behaviour issues with your ex.
-To speak with a member of our Family Law practice, contact Peter D. Crowther at [email protected].
+Contact Peter D. Crowther at [email protected].